afarturc/afarturc/README.md

 ### :man_technologist: About Me :

-- 📫 How to reach me: art.afo@ua.pt
+- 📫 How to reach me: art.afo@outlook.pt

 ---